How to manage and free up iCloud storage

 If you’re looking for an email client that makes it easy to manage your email on Mac, look no further than Canary Mail.

 Canary Mail is a secure and private email client that takes your workflow to the next level.
 The app learns which emails are important to you and highlights them in the future.
-You have to-do and follow-up lists, and can delegate any messages to others.
-Plus, you can encrypt your email for extra security, making them unreadable by third parties.
+It also features an AI assistant that helps you write and summarize emails, identify tasks within them, and even answers questions about the email through a built-in AI chat.
+Plus, you can encrypt your email for added security, making them unreadable by third parties.

 Clean your Mac